 But you may not care.
 The monitor’s huge, sharp screen inspires awe at a glance, and then continues to do the same for hours.
 Playing Forza Horizon 3 on the LG 38UC99 was a stunningly immersive experience, nearly as engrossing as a virtual reality headset.

 And there’s more good news.
 Backlight bleed – spots of brightness that become noticeable in dark scenes – commonly spoil ultra-wides due to the curvature of the display.
-Spots are noticeable in the corn of the LG 38UC99, but they’re among the tamer we’ve seen, and not noticeable in most situations.
+Spots are noticeable in the corner of the LG 38UC99, but they’re among the tamer we’ve seen, and not noticeable in most situations.
 You’ll only notice them in extremely dark movies, and probably never in games.

 Post-calibration image quality